 Pyongyang time zone: The DPRK decided to mark the 70th anniversary in 2015 of the defeat of the Japanese in WWII by changing its time zone by 30 minutes.
 According to news source Rodong Sinmun (8/8/15), "It was on August 15 when President Kim Il Sung, benefactor of national resurrection and peerless patriot, crushed the brigandish Japanese imperialists by making long journeys of anti-Japanese bloody battles and liberated Korea."
 Japan had set Korea's time zone to coincide with theirs at 9 hours ahead of GMT; North Korea's would be 1/2 hour earlier.
 However in 2018 North Korea reverted to the same time zone as South Korea (and Japan).

-Juche/Kimilsungism-Kimjongilism: North Korea's central ideology and official guiding principle, developed by Kim Il Sung and expanded by Kim Jong-Il, emphasizing self-reliance, independence, and the belief of the people in themselves (with the guidance of the leader) to determine their own destiny, with man rather than a supreme religious power as the center. (on this Naenara page, scroll down to "Guiding Ideology" in the menu.)
+Juche/Kimilsungism-Kimjongilism: (Kim Il-Sungs treatise on Juche.
+See section 2).
+North Korea's central ideology and official guiding principle, developed by Kim Il Sung and expanded by Kim Jong-Il, emphasizing self-reliance, independence, and the belief of the people in themselves (with the guidance of the leader) to determine their own destiny, with man rather than a supreme religious power as the center.

-Chollima speed: Chollima was an ancient mythical steed, the "thousand-ri horse" who could rapidly cover great distances.
-Begun in 1956, the Chollima Movement -- "Chollima speed"-- became a byword for achieving the fastest possible construction and economic production.
+Chollima speed: Chollima was an ancient mythical steed, the "thousand-ri horse" who could rapidly cover great distances,1000K a day.
+Begun in 1956 with Kim Il-Sung, the Chollima Movement -- "Chollima speed"-- became a byword for achieving the fastest possible construction and economic production.

 Songbun: A social classification scheme developed by Kim Il Sung in the 1950's but continues to evolve.
-It organized the populace into groups that determined where they could live, work, and what type of education they would receive.
+It organized the populace into groups that determined where they could live and what type or level of housing they could have, their work or occupation classification, and what type of education they would receive.
 Ancestry and [parents/grandparents] actions during the Japanese Occupation and the Korean War were very important.
-With generations becoming further removed from that era, other attributes can help or hinder one's social songbun.
+With generations becoming further removed from that era, other attributes can help or hinder one's songbun.

 Library locations and Contact information